alt-gnome/Tuner/README.md

 [Refine](https://gitlab.gnome.org/TheEvilSkeleton/Refine) - For the idea of the logic of creating widgets interacting with gsettings directly in .blp files.

+[GNOME Builder](https://gitlab.gnome.org/GNOME/gnome-builder) - For the idea of new widget & binding system

 [Victoria Zubacheva](https://altlinux.space/vvv.dostt) - For creating an icon for Tuner.